Having a nakation at the end of the world, how does that sound?

 Read more about this place on NUDE

-Disclaimer: We have been invited as guests of Campground Baldarin, but of course all opinions are our own.
+Disclaimer: We have been invited as guests of Camping Baldarin, but of course all opinions are our own.
 We are super confident you will love this place as much as we did!